Gregangelo's Velocity Circus: Fa Femina Miss India Pageant

-Immersive Experiences
+Immersive experiences

-Illuminated Garden Performance and Installation
+Illuminated Garden

 The Illuminated Garden was commissioned by tech companies and took place in a park in Palo Alto, California.
 The performance followed the arc of the day, starting at noon and ending at midnight.
 The show was an interactive performance where the audience became the characters in the show, flying on the trapeze, climbing and crawling through interactive installations and investigating the world through a circus experience.
 Audience members' faces were projected onto a 16-foot tall video sculpture titled the PyramID.
 Velocity Circus scheduled a brief break for dinner, during which, the garden became illuminated in glow-in-the-dark LED lights.
 Audience members wore 3D glasses and walked through a 3-dimensional labyrinth, wading through grass reeds and flowers as floating aerial artists swung overhead in lit-up orbs.

-Human Logos
+Human logos

 In a rebranding campaign, Mercedes-Benz and Univision commissioned Herrera to recreate their logos by using aerial artists to hang suspended in mid-air.

-Collaborators and Competitors

-Gregangelo Herrera has collaborated with some of his would be competitors, but Velocity Circus is still not completely competitor free.
-The circus arts have been popular in San Francisco, and long time standing circus arts organizations like Acrosports and the San Francisco Circus Center, that were once collaborators now compete for show bookings.

-Other close relatives of the circus arts compete for commissions and have similar platforms to Velocity Circus.
-Vau de Vire Society is a San Francisco born company that features burlesque aesthetics, musicians that double as circus performers, and provocative music.
-As Velocity Circus has honed in its skills to appeal to younger audiences and family events for example the kid's section at the Parade of Tall Ships, Vau de Vire is just one of the circus troupes that appeals to adult life that is booming in San Francisco.
-The circus can be very sexual in many respects, and Velocity Circus shows employ mature jokes that seem harmless on the surface, using rhetoric like "deflowering" and "seeds" at county festivals where the towns are known for their produce.